The Wild Garden at Sheringham Park

 The 50 acres of wild garden at Sheringham Park houses a nationally important collection of rhododendrons.
 The garden developed around a base planting of Scots pine and oak, with the earliest plantings thought to date from around about 1850.

 Plant collector Ernest Wilson is thought to have provided specimens that added extensively to the planting here in the early 20th century and the last private owner of the estate Thomas Upcher also made significant additions to the garden up to death in 1985.

-We have over 80 species of Rhododendron and Azalea in the wild garden providing colour through much of the year with peak flowering occurring from mid May into early June.
+The wild garden is now home to over 80 species of rhododendron and azalea often providing colour from November to August with peak flowering occurring from mid-May into early June.

 Ancient and remarkable trees

 We have some special trees in the wild garden including one of the biggest Scots pine outside of Scotland and the larger of our 2 snowdrop trees is one of tallest specimens in England.

 Ancient oak trees along the main drive may well have acted as boundary markers in the past and many of the beech trees are well over 200 years old including our wandering beech tucked away to the side of one of Reptons glimpse points.